bayraktugrul/vuejs-movie-db-project/README.md

 <b>Settings</b> (settings_id, settings_title, settings_desription, settings_keywords, settings_logo, settings_footer, settings_contact)<br>

 This database follows all rules of BCNF.
-Because there are primary keys in each table.
+Because there are primary keys in each table. <br>
 <b>1.
 Users:</b> user_id --->  user_name, user_mail, user_password, user_date, user_last_seen, user_photo, user_authority, user_gender, user_birthday. (user_id is a primary key, so there is an uniquely identifer)<br>
 <b>2.
 Scenes:</b> scene_id ---> movies_series_id. (scene_id is a primary key, so there is an uniquely identifer)<br>
 <b>3.
 Stars:</b> star_id ---> star_name, star_surname, star_birthday, star_photo. (star_id is a primary key, so there is an uniquely identifer)<br>